Car Collector International

 Why this car matters

-The Elva is McLaren's Ultimate Series open-cockpit roadster — 804 bhp M840TR V8, MonoCell II carbon architecture, the world-first Active Air Management System and a hard-limited final run of 149 examples delivered from 2020 through 2022 as the fifth Ultimate Series McLaren after the F1, P1, Senna and Speedtail.
+The Elva is McLaren's Ultimate Series open-cockpit roadster — 804 bhp M840TR V8, bespoke carbon-fibre monocoque (an evolution of McLaren's Monocage architecture), the world-first Active Air Management System and a hard-limited final run of 149 examples delivered from 2020 through 2022 as the fifth Ultimate Series McLaren after the F1, P1, Senna and Speedtail.

-Three anchored facts define the Elva at review date.
-(1) It is the fifth McLaren Ultimate Series road car — after the F1, P1, Senna and Speedtail — and the marque's first open-cockpit road car (McLaren Automotive press release, cars.mclaren.press/ww/releases/759, 13 November 2019, fetched 7 July 2026, verbatim: 'the Elva adds a new dimension to the range-topping Ultimate Series lineage'; 'the brand's first open-cockpit road car').
-(2) It carries the M840TR 4.0-litre twin-turbo V8 rated 804 bhp / 815 PS (599 kW) and 590 lb·ft / 800 N·m (McLaren press release, fetched 7 July 2026, verbatim: '804bhp, twin-turbocharged McLaren V8', '590ft-lb 4.0-liter, twin-turbocharged McLaren V8') — the same M840TR family engine used in the Senna GTR and later the Sabre, quicker than the Senna to 124 mph at just 6.7 seconds (McLaren press release, verbatim).
-(3) Production was hard-capped at 149 units (final figure), reduced from an originally-announced 399 (Motor Authority, fetched 7 July 2026, sourcing Mike Flewitt via Australian Financial Review / Motor1: 'reduce the number of build slots for the Elva from an originally planned 399 examples down to just 249') and then cut again to 149 in May 2021 (Carscoops, dated May 2021, verbatim in headline: 'McLaren Slashes Elva Production Again To 149 Units'; evo, 27 May 2021, verbatim: 'total production run reduced to just 149 units').
+Three anchored facts define the Elva.
+(1) It is the fifth McLaren Ultimate Series road car — after the F1, P1, Senna and Speedtail — and the marque's first open-cockpit road car (McLaren Automotive press release, 13 November 2019 'the Elva adds a new dimension to the range-topping Ultimate Series lineage'; 'the brand's first open-cockpit road car').
+(2) It carries the M840TR 4.0-litre twin-turbo V8 rated 804 bhp / 815 PS (599 kW) and 590 lb·ft / 800 N·m (McLaren press release '804bhp, twin-turbocharged McLaren V8', '590ft-lb 4.0-liter, twin-turbocharged McLaren V8') — the same M840TR family engine used in the Senna GTR and later the Sabre, quicker than the Senna to 124 mph at just 6.7 seconds (McLaren press release).
+(3) Production was hard-capped at 149 units (final figure), reduced from an originally-announced 399 (Motor Authority, sourcing Mike Flewitt via Australian Financial Review / Motor1: 'reduce the number of build slots for the Elva from an originally planned 399 examples down to just 249') and then cut again to 149 in May 2021 (Carscoops, dated May 2021 in headline: 'McLaren Slashes Elva Production Again To 149 Units'; evo, 27 May 2021 'total production run reduced to just 149 units').
 Best long-term hold: any documented Elva with complete MSO commissioning file, unbroken McLaren Qualified Service History, original bodywork and either the reference no-windscreen configuration or the factory-optioned windscreen derivative in verified MSO paperwork.

 Variants